 Location.
 36° 19.183′ N, 83° 43.1′ W. Marker is in Maynardville, Tennessee, in Union County.
 Marker is on Walker's Ford Road south of Wild Turkey Lane, on the left when traveling north.
+Marker located at Hickory Valley Missionary Baptist Church.
 Touch for map.
-Marker located at Hickory Valley Missionary Baptist Church.
 Marker is at or near this postal address: 2229 Walkers Ford Road, Maynardville TN 37807, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Roy Claxton Acuff (approx. 6.6 miles away); Divided Loyalties (approx. 6.8 miles away); Racoon Valley (approx. 9.3 miles away); Shields Station (approx. 10.8 miles away); Emory Road (approx. 11½ miles away); Janeway Cabin (approx. 11.6 miles away); Blaine's Crossroads (approx. 11.6 miles away); DeWitt Clinton Senter (approx. 11.7 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+The Johnson Mill (approx. 5.1 miles away); Horace Maynard (approx. 6.6 miles away); Roy Claxton Acuff (approx. 6.6 miles away); Divided Loyalties (approx. 6.8 miles away); Union County World War I Monument (approx. 6.8 miles away); Barren Creek Dam Failures (approx. 7.4 miles away); Wilson Park (approx. 7.9 miles away); Veterans Memorial Bridge (approx. 7.9 miles away).
 Touch for a list and map of all markers in Maynardville.

 Credits.
 This page was last revised on March 27, 2017.
-This page originally submitted on December 3, 2016, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 335 times since then and 4 times this year.
+It was originally submitted on December 3, 2016, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 1,056 times since then and 234 times this year.
 Last updated on December 16, 2016, by Byron Hooks of Sandy Springs, Georgia.
 Photos: 1, 2. submitted on December 3, 2016, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.